 - Monthly rate: Longer commitments, such as a month or more, may see rates of $500 to $2,500 or even more, depending on various factors.

 House sitting rates with pets can vary depending on the additional responsibility of caring for animals.
 Generally, house sitters may charge an extra fee of $5 to $20 per day per pet on top of their base rate.

 This additional cost covers tasks such as feeding, walking, grooming, and general care for the pets.
 It’s important to discuss this fee upfront with your house sitter to ensure everyone is on the same page regarding extra compensation for pet care.

 Related: Pet sitter rates calculator

 Tips for finding a house sitter within your budget

-Finding a reliable and trustworthy house sitter within your budget is crucial for a successful house-sitting arrangement.
+Concerned about the cost of house sitting?
 Here are some valuable tips to assist you in your search: